ILL-DIE-TRYING/phph1/doc/files/inc/phph1.php.txt

 	/**
 	* val_estimateGas() Validates the user input for hmyv2_estimateGas()
 	*
-	* @param string $to The ETH smart contract address the transaction would be sent to
+	* @param string $toaddr The ETH smart contract address the transaction would be sent to
 	* @param string $from The ETH address the transaction would be sent from (optional)
 	* @param string $gas Gas to execute the smart contract call (optional)
 	* @param string $gasprice Gas price to execute smart contract call (optional)